 Fields and trees aren't dead in the winter when they're not continuously blossoming, the entire winter is a preparation for spring.
 Sometimes it's shorter or longer than usual but it can't be rushed.

 As unpleasant and frustrating as it can be, inertia can also be where breakthroughs happen, when I run into the limits of what I've tried so far and I'm forced to think of new elements and methods outside my habits to get out of the block.
 It's hard to describe how the thaw comes, but in my experience it can only be slowly encouraged, never forced.
+I still don’t know exactly when to push through and when I need to stop and take a break.

 I keep notes of each week's progress, things like how many rolls I shot and how many prints I made.
 They serve as a reminder that despite how it seems, I have in fact been quite productive.